villekf/OMEGA/README.md

 The following features are currently present:

 - Reconstruct any PET sinogram/raw list-mode data
-- Reconstruction with MLEM, OSEM, COSEM, ECOSEM, ACOSEM, RAMLA, MRAMLA, MRP, Quadratic prior, L-filter, FMH and weighted mean algorithms in MATLAB (no OpenCL/GPU support)
+- Reconstruction with MLEM, OSEM, COSEM, ECOSEM, ACOSEM, RAMLA, MRAMLA, RBI, ROSEM, BSREM, MBSREM, DRAMA, MRP, Quadratic prior, L-filter, FMH, weighted mean, TV, TGV, AD, APLS, NLM algorithms in MATLAB (OpenCL support, except for NLM)
-- Reconstruction with OSEM with GPU/OpenCL
+- Import GATE LMF, ASCII or ROOT data into MATLAB and either reconstruct them in their raw list-mode format or in the user specified sinogram format (see Known issues and limitations for LMF and ROOT limitations)
-- Import GATE LMF, ASCII or Root (experimental) data into MATLAB and either reconstruct them in their raw list-mode format or in the user specified sinogram format (see Known issues and limitations for LMF and Root limitations)
+- Extract GATE scatter, randoms and/or trues data and optionally reconstruct it
 - Compare the reconstructed image with the actual "true" GATE source image (i.e. error analysis)
-- Sequential (matrix-free) OSEM or MLEM reconstruction possible, both a pure CPU version and (experimental) OpenCL version (less memory intensive than the matrix versions)
+- Sequential (matrix-free) OSEM or MLEM reconstruction possible, both a pure CPU version (OpenMP parallelization) and OpenCL version (multidevice support, e.g. multiple GPUs or heteregenous computing)
-- Include attenuation correction into the reconstruction
+- Include attenuation correction, normalization, scatter correction and/or randoms correction into the reconstruction
 - Optionally allows to obtain only the system/observation matrix used in PET reconstruction
 - All the data (e.g. sinograms, system matrix) can be used with your own algorithms
 - Supports machines with pseudo detectors